CourageZimhunga10/alx-low_level_programming/0x12-singly_linked_lists/README.md

 # :book: 0x12.
 C - Singly linked lists

 ## Singly linked lists
-A dynamic linear data structure in which data objects called nodes are linked using references/ pointer/ address.
-Each node stores a data and a reference to the next node.
+A dynamic linear data structure in which data objects called nodes are linked using references/ pointer/ address.Each node stores a data and a reference to the next node.
 The first node is called a Head which in an empty list and has a null reference.
 The last node has a null reference always.
 Data may be stored in different part of memory.
 The size/ number of nodes can grow or shrink.

 ![Linked list Data Structure](https://cdn.programiz.com/sites/tutorial2program/files/linked-list-concept.png) _Linked list Data Structure_